pimslr-ai/language-service/README.md

 This service is hosted on a free tier of an EC2 instance on AWS, running as a container.

+# CICD

+This project does not features a partially automated CICD pipeline for deployements to AWS.
+Any commit to master (via PRs for example), an image is built for this project and stored in the Github organiztions registry.
+Please refer to [this action](https://github.com/pimslr-ai/language-service/blob/master/.github/workflows/image-push.yml) for more information.
+While a fully automated pipeline is possible to AWS, it is performed manually via the AWS console.

 # Endpoints

 For the sake of showcase, all endpoints are freely accessible [here](http://pimslrai.greffchandler.net/swagger/index.html), though, this would not be the case in a production environment.